bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 parentheses, or a relative point if they appear inside a pair of brackets.

     \path a = (0,3)--(10,3)
-    \path b = (0,3) [h:7]
+    \path b = (0,3) <h:7>

-In the previous example, (0,3), (10,3) are absolute points, and [h:7] is a relative point.
+In the previous example, (0,3), (10,3) are absolute points, and <h:7> is a relative point.
 A absolute point only provides location information.
 By default each one of them is to become a 'M' point, unless there is a "join" that tells it otherwise.

 A "join" is a piece of text that tells how a subsequent absolute point is to join the previous point to beome something that is not a 'M' point.
-They are to be identified by the appearance of "--", "~~", or ".." inside a path expression.
+They are to be identified by the appearance of "--" or "..".

 The appearance of "--" is called a "line-join".
 It turns the next absolute point into a 'L' point.
-The "~~" is a "abr-join", and it turns the next absolute point into a 'Q' point.
 The ".." is a "hobby-join", and it turns the next absolute point into a 'C' point.

-A relative point such as [h:7] contains both positional information as well as instructions as how this point is to be joint by the one before it.
-For instance, [h:7] would ask that the current point be turned into a 'L' point that is located 7 grid distances to the right.
+A relative point such as <h:7> contains both positional information as well as instructions as how this point is to be joint by the one before it.
+For instance, <h:7> would ask that the current point be turned into a 'L' point that is located 7 grid distances to the right.
 As a general pattern, all relative points start with an instruction, such as "h" in this case, followed by a colon, and then additional numbers each of which separated by a comma.
 In addition, all